open/close all folders

 The Inherited Turnabout (Uketsugareshi Gyakuten)

-- Chekhov's Gun: While in prison, he has a hard time tasting salty foods, and he claims this is due to an illness causing him to lose his sense of taste.
-Turns out, the real killer has a more severe form of the same illness, and it plays a part in his motive.
+- Chekhov's Gun: While in the detention center, he discovers he has an illness that leaves him unable to taste salt (he never noticed it before since he usually only eats desserts).
+Turns out, the real killer has a more severe form of the same illness and can't taste anything, and it plays a part in his motive.

 - False Confession: He eventually cracked under the pressure and confessed.
 The fact that von Karma questioned him day and night, causing his hair to turn white, helped a lot.